 Use a small silicone brush to brush all of the vegetables with marinade.

 Safety Tip: Do not use leftover marinade that had raw meat in it all the way through the cook.
-It’s OK to brush on some extra left over marinade right at the beginning, but STOP using it after that as later in the cook you risk brushing on salmonella from the raw meat that won’t cook off before you remove the food.
+It's OK to brush on some extra leftover marinade right at the beginning, but STOP using it after that.
+Later in the cook you risk brushing on salmonella from the raw meat that won't have time to cook off before you remove the food.

 You can always make some extra marinade that wasn’t used on the raw chicken and brush that on at the end.